akeneo/pim-api-docs/content/tutorials/guides/how-to-get-your-app-token.md

 5. Follow all the activation process steps, then `Confirm`
 6. Your custom App is now connected with Akeneo PIM! 🔗

-Now that your App is connected, you can enjoy all the available App features from the Akeneo PXM Studio UI and test that your App works well.
+Now that your App is connected, you can enjoy all the available App features from Akeneo Product Cloud UI and test that your App works well.

 To access the settings of your connected App on Akeneo PIM, please go to `Connected Apps`, then click on `Manage App`.
 You can also open your App from Akeneo PIM UI, to do so, click on `Open app`.

 ![Connected custom App on Apps](../../img/apps/connected-custom-app.png)